ytskuh/acgscores/README.md

 This repository contains the music scores for the ACG songs I like.
 The scores are written in LilyPond.

+## Download

+You can download the scores in the [release page](https://github.com/ytskuh/acgscores/releases).

 ## Compiling

 I am a beginner of Lilypond and I have been focusing on the completion of music scores rather than the compilation process.
 Currently you shall use the following command to compile the scores: